 Spoiler: there are times when you absolutely should not paint a piece of furniture.

 People have different opinions on the ideal consistency of chalk paint.
 You don’t want it too thick or too thin.
 However, if you’re using the paint to add a light wash over an item, you might want to add more water for a thinner consistency.
 If you want the ultimate coverage, opt for chalk paint that is a little thicker.

-This chalk paint recipe costs under $20 to make if you purchase a quart of paint for around $10 and a pound of calcium carbonate for around $5.
+This chalk paint recipe costs under $20 to make if you purchase a quart of paint for around $10 and a pound of calcium carbonate for about $5.
 Prices might change, but you’ll still be saving a significant amount of money.
-For instance, a quart of Annie Sloan chalk paint costs nearly $40.
+Consider that a quart of Annie Sloan chalk paint costs nearly $40.